 Actionable Steps in Philly

-- Buy from real suppliers.
+- Buy from trusted suppliers.
 Skip the cheap copies on online marketplaces.
 For a tourniquet, quality control matters.
 Buy from North American Rescue or another verified dealer.

 - Pair maintenance with oil changes.
 Every time you get an oil change, do a quick audit of the kit.
 Swap the water, check the headlamp batteries, and replace any expired aspirin.